 Even if there seems to be no hope, there is hope in a DWI case, and that comes in the form of the appeal.
 Your Twin Cities DWI attorney can file for an appeal for you in order to have the conviction thrown out, or be convicted of a lesser charge if the proper evidence is displayed in the court.

 THE APPEALS PROCESS

 Following a guilty verdict in a DWI case, it is your right to file an appeal.
-This appeal must be done in a timely manner, which means you need to quickly decide if you wish to appeal the verdict of the court.
+This appeal must be done in a timely manner, which means you need to act quickly to decide if you wish to appeal the verdict of the court.
 If the request is not filed on time, the court deems this a waiver of your right to appeal.

-Fortunately, your attorney is fully aware of deadlines and what needs to be done, so he will file the necessary paperwork with the Court of Appeals in order to have a new court date awarded.
+Fortunately, your attorney is fully aware of deadlines, and what needs to be done, so s/he will file the necessary paperwork with the Court of Appeals in order to have a new court date awarded.
 It can take a while for a court date to be set because the court has to work around all other cases currently scheduled.
 In the meantime, the prosecutor receives notification of the appeal so that they can prepare their case against you.

 When you receive your day in court, your lawyer will argue the points that have been prepared to either remove the conviction or reduce it.
 The prosecution, on the other hand, will show evidence and argue why the conviction should stand.